October 10, 2025

 1. Fewer Costly Offload Mistakes

-When every line item has its own delivery tag, drivers always know where each bundle belongs.
-This reduces re-handling, mix-ups, and costly delays on busy construction sites.
+When every line item carries its own delivery tag, drivers always know exactly where each bundle belongs.
+This eliminates the re-handling, mix-ups, and costly delays that pile up on busy construction sites.

 2. Smoother Driver Workflows